Research Output per year

 - Basil Amuzu-Sefordzi: Renewable energy adoption in sub-Saharan Africa: A case study from Ghana

-Research projects: climate change adaptation, adaptive capacity, anticipatory learning, and loss and damage; marginalization, contamination, and justice in small-scale gold mining; deliberate societal transformation; environmental/climatic changes and forced migration; terrestrial carbon sequestration and climate change mitigation
+Research projects: climate change adaptation, adaptive capacity, anticipatory learning, and community resilience; non-market loss and damage; marginalization; social and environmental justice; deliberate societal transformation; environmental/climatic changes and forced migration; terrestrial carbon sequestration and climate change mitigation; artisanal and small-scale mining

 ** Worldwide Universities Network (WUN): Non-market valuation of loss and damage under climate change.
 Tschakert PI (Barnett, Tuana, Pannell, Alston, Woodward, New, Ziervogel, Abu, Sallu, Prout, Bessette, Pandit, Kragt, Godden Co-PIs).
 Loss and damage (L&D) is generally defined as the residual cost to of climate change to societies, after mitigation and adaptation.
 Some aspects of LD can be given an economic value (e.g. damage to infrastructure), but other aspects are difficult or impossible to value economically (e.g. identity and place), and are termed non-economic or non-market loss and damage (NMLD).
 We explore possible frameworks to NMLD “valuation” that are consistent with recent thinking about limits to adaptation, tolerable and intolerable losses.
 Drawing on case studies of climate change impacts from across the developed and developing world, we re-interrogate previous literature to define a typology of NMLD through the lens of what people value, and the potential for loss.
 We use case studies that represent different livelihoods and climatic stressors, for instance from the Western Australian Wheat Belt, New Orleans, Niue Island in the South Pacific, dryland farming systems in Northern Ghana, and indigenous populations in the United States and Australia.